-A W Edwards is committed to implementing a fatigue management program for all employees and Subcontractors that is in accordance with WHS Legislation and employees and Subcontractors that is in accordance with WHS Legislation and regulatory guidance.
-A W Edwards will apply the following fatigue, medical and health minimisation controls within its fatigue management program that::
+A W Edwards is committed to implementing a fatigue management program for all employees and Subcontractors that is in accordance with WHS Legislation and regulatory guidance.
+A W Edwards will apply the following fatigue, medical and health minimisation controls within its fatigue management program that:

-Restricts workers to no more than 12 hours worked at a time not including travel time to and from work, unless there is a declared Incident in which case work can be performed up to a maximum of 16 hours at a time, as long as workers are not required to drive a motor vehicle or operate heavy plant or equipment after the 12th hour;

-- Restricts workers that have worked more than 12 hours from driving after finishing work; - Includes periods of I I hours rest away from work; - Restricts the maximum number of work days to 12 work days in 14 consecutive days; - Minimises to five consecutive occasions where eight (8) hours are worked at night (i.e. after normal office hours) or four (4) consecutive occasions where 10 hours are worked at night or three (3) consecutive occasions where 12 hours are worked at night without a 48 hour rest break; - Ensures employees receive a minimum of 48 consecutive hours free of work in a 14-day period; - Has the capacity to replace or relieve workers where unplanned or unavoidable extended hours have created a risk to employee health and safety;
+- Restricts workers to no more than 12 hours worked at a time not including travel time to and from work, unless there is a declared Incident in which case work can be performed up to a maximum of 16 hours at a time, as long as workers are not required to drive a motor vehicle or operate heavy plant or equipment after the 12th hour; - Restricts workers that have worked more than 12 hours from driving after finishing work; - Includes periods of 11 hours rest away from work; - Restricts the maximum number of work days to 12 work days in 14 consecutive days; - Minimises to five consecutive occasions where eight (8) hours are worked at night (i.e. after normal office hours) or four (4) consecutive occasions where 10 hours are worked at night or three (3) consecutive occasions where 12 hours are worked at night without a 48 hour rest break; - Ensures employees receive a minimum of 48 consecutive hours free of work in a 14-day period; - Has the capacity to replace or relieve workers where unplanned or unavoidable extended hours have created a risk to employee health and safety;